WordPress for Nonprofits: 7 Reasons Why It Is the Right Choice

 #4.
 Widely Supported

 If you do not have the time to build your WordPress website, you will have no problem at all finding someone who can set up your site for you.
-Experienced WordPress users can be hired from web development companies in your local area.
-Because WordPress is so widely used, you will never find it challenging to find a service provider who can help you out with your WordPress projects.
+You can hire experienced WordPress users from web development companies in your local area.
+You will never find it challenging to find a service provider who can help you out with your WordPress projects.

 Our company, Link Software, specializes in custom WordPress development.
 We have worked on plenty of projects implementing WordPress for nonprofits.
 Our specialty is in custom theme and development but we also work with smaller budgets using pre-existing themes and plugins.